-Established in 2000, Pelgrane Press Ltd is a publisher of award-winning tabletop roleplaying games, including the 13th Age by Rob Heinsoo and Jonathan Tweet, Trail of Cthulhu and Night’s Black Agents by Kenneth Hite and The Dying Earth and Ashen Stars by Robin D Laws.
-Pelgrane Press is also the home of the webzine Page XX, The Birds comic, and music for RPGs by James Semple and fellow composers.
+Established in 2000, Pelgrane Press Ltd publishes award-winning tabletop roleplaying games, including 13th Age by Rob Heinsoo and Jonathan Tweet, Trail of Cthulhu and Night’s Black Agents by Kenneth Hite, and The Dying Earth, Hillfolk and Ashen Stars by Robin D Laws.

 (If you want to contact us rather than read about us, see Contact Us)

 Cat is the Managing Director and co-owner of Pelgrane Press.
 As a full-time employee she oversees all aspects of book production and customer service, and as a company director and shareholder is jointly responsibilty for business strategy.

 She has been heavily involved in the roleplaying industry in Ireland and the UK since the late 1990s, during which time she has organised Diana Jones Award-winning conventions, and written everything from advertising copy to RPG and LARP scenarios to srs articles for srs magazines.
 She likes coffee, hates mornings and her favourite vegetable is the potato.